epirus-io/epirus.github.io/docs/getting_started.md

 # Getting Started

-Epirus supports a number of different hosting options which all come with support from the Web3 Labs team.
-You can find it in the Azure Marketplace, with a free trial, and we also provide hosted SaaS versions with authenticated access.
+Epirus supports a number of different hosting options which all come with support from the Web3 Labs team:

+1. You can find it in the [Azure Marketplace](https://web3labs.com/azure-offer)
+1. We also provide a hosted or on-premise [Enterprise](#enterprise) version

+There is also a basic [Free](#free) version.

+This documentation reflects the features of our Azure and Enterprise versions.

 ## Azure